mathalro/mathalro/README.md

 I have started programming and became passionate by it in my teenager, when I was 16.
 Not satisfied with my learning curve, I started Computer Engineering in CEFET-MG where the more important thing for an engineer, *solve problems*.
 Because some good results in CEFET-MG, I also could study a period in Portugal in the University of Porto.

-* Data Structures and Algorithms, Design Patterns, Operational Systems, Compilers, Distributted Systems, ~~C, C++, Machine Learning, OpenGL~~.
+* Data Structures and Algorithms, Design Patterns, Operational Systems, Compilers, Distributted Systems, ~~C, C++, Pyton, Machine Learning, OpenGL~~.

 *Working*